 Again, we are seeing a range of thresholds at which a person seeking relief for non-performance is entitled to rely on the provisions of an FM clause.
-The threshold for triggering protection of an FM clause will vary by contract, with some contracts potentially excusing contractual performance when this has become 'inadvisable' rather than 'impossible' or others where the FM event 'hinders' performance.
+The threshold for triggering protection of an FM clause will vary from contract to contract, with some contracts potentially excusing contractual performance when this has become 'inadvisable' rather than 'impossible' or others where the FM event 'hinders' or 'prevents' performance.